LucasIvankio/HomeServiceRobot/README.md

 # HomeServiceRobot

 The Home Service Robot project in the Robotics Software Engineer Nanodegree uses a number of packages for localization, mapping, and navigation.
+As well as some custom packages designed specifically for the project, such as add_markers and pickup_objects.

 ### Localization